Marketing: Definition

 Marketing is currently defined by the American Marketing Association (AMA) as "the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large".
 However, the definition of marketing has evolved over the years.
 The AMA reviews this definition and its definition for "marketing research" every three years.
 The interests of "society at large" were added into the definition in 2008.
 The development of the definition may be seen by comparing the 2008 definition with the AMA's 1935 version: "Marketing is the performance of business activities that direct the flow of goods, and services from producers to consumers".
 The newer definition highlights the increased prominence of other stakeholders in the new conception of marketing.

 Recent definitions of marketing place more emphasis on the consumer relationship, as opposed to a pure exchange process.
 For instance, prolific marketing author and educator, Philip Kotler has evolved his definition of marketing.
 In 1980, he defined marketing as "satisfying needs and wants through an exchange process", and in 2018 defined it as "the process by which companies engage customers, build strong customer relationships, and create customer value in order to capture value from customers in return".
 A related definition, from the sales process engineering perspective, defines marketing as "a set of processes that are interconnected and interdependent with other functions of a business aimed at achieving customer interest and satisfaction".

-Besides, some definitions of marketing highlight marketing's ability to produce value to shareholders of the firm as well.
+Some definitions of marketing highlight marketing's ability to produce value to shareholders of the firm as well.
 In this context, marketing can be defined as "the management process that seeks to maximise returns to shareholders by developing relationships with valued customers and creating a competitive advantage".
 For instance, the Chartered Institute of Marketing defines marketing from a customer-centric perspective, focusing on "the management process responsible for identifying, anticipating and satisfying customer requirements profitably".

 In the past, marketing practice tended to be seen as a creative industry, which included advertising, distribution and selling, and even today many parts of the marketing process (e.g. product design, art director, brand management, advertising, inbound marketing, copywriting etc.) involve the use of the creative arts.
 However, because marketing makes extensive use of social sciences, psychology, sociology, mathematics, economics, anthropology and neuroscience, the profession is now widely recognized as a science.
 Marketing science has developed a concrete process that can be followed to create a marketing plan.